-With 50 parallel bridging ports (i.e., 50 distinct collision domains), a switch can collapse a complex network down into a single efficient bridged node, increasing overall bandwidth and throughput.
+With 24/8 parallel bridging ports (i.e., 24 or 48 distinct collision domains), these switches can collapse a complex network down into a single efficient bridged node, increasing overall bandwidth and throughput.

-In the figure below, the 10/100/1000BASE-T ports are providing 1000 Mbps connectivity through Layer 2 switches.
-In addition, the switches are also connecting several servers at 1000 Mbps.
+In the figure below, the 10/100BASE-TX ports on the switch are providing 100 Mbps connectivity through layer 2 switches.
+In addition, the switch is also connecting several servers at 1000 Mbps.

-Figure 2-2 Network Aggregation Plan
+Figure 2-3 Network Aggregation Plan

-Remote Connections with Fiber Cable
+Remote Connection with Fiber Cable

 Fiber optic technology allows for longer cabling than any other media type.
 A 1000BASE-SX (MMF) link can connect to a site up to 550 meters away, a 1000BASE-LX (SMF) link up to 5 km, and a 1000BASE-ZX link up to 100 km.
-This allows a switch to serve as a collapsed backbone, providing direct connectivity for a widespread LAN.
+This allows the switch to serve as a collapsed backbone, providing direct connectivity for a widespread LAN.

-A 1000BASE-SX SFP transceiver can be used for a high-speed connection between floors in the same building and a 1000BASE-LX SFP transceiver can be used for core connections between buildings in a campus setting.
-And for long-haul connections, a 1000BASE-ZX SFP transceiver can be used to reach another site up to 100 kilometers away.
+A 1000BASE-SX SFP transceiver can be used for a high-speed connection between floors in the same building, a 1000BASE-LX SFP transceiver can be used to connect to other buildings in a campus setting, and a 1000BASE-ZX SFP transceiver can be used for a long-haul connection to a remote site.